-During the global Covid-19 pandemic and the subsequent unemployment crisis, it has been widely reported that 16-25’s are among the worst affected age group.
+During the global COVID-19 pandemic and the subsequent unemployment crisis, it has been widely reported that 16-25-year-olds are among the worst affected age group.
 This is because young people are much more likely to work in industries shut down during lockdown periods.
 However, these reports fail to recognise that among the age group 16-25, there is a significant difference in unemployment rates between different ethnic backgrounds.

 What Information Do We Have?

 A recent BBC news article stated that the unemployment rate for young black people rose by nearly 35% over the last year.
 This is a shocking figure and is significantly higher than the 13% increase in the unemployment rate of white young people and a 24% increase for Asian young people.